Skip to content

 Engagement with Companies working group

-This working group is connected to the second pledge commitment: engagement with companies.
+This working group is connected to the second Pledge commitment: engagement with companies.
 In this working group, members are sharing experiences and new developments and exploring biodiversity-related ESG engagement with companies.

 Co-chairs: Sonya Likhtman (Federated Hermes Limited) and Arthur van Mansvelt (Achmea IM)